bitrix24/b24restdocs/api-reference/crm/timeline/activities/binding/crm-activity-binding-delete.md

 >
 > Who can execute the method: any user

-The method `crm.activity.binding.delete` removes a binding.
+The method `crm.activity.binding.delete` removes the binding.
 On success, the method will return `true`.

-The deletion of a binding is only possible for entities that the current user has edit access to.
+The deletion of the binding is only possible for entities that the current user has edit access to.

 If the activity is bound to only one entity, this binding cannot be removed.